Togo and Benin - Voodoo Ceremony with Masks and Dance

 Meeting with Chiefs

-Further to the west, we will visit the region inhabited by the Bassar tribe.
-They live in large clay houses with conical roofs and guard the secret of a very ancient iron-making process, a blend of geology and alchemy.
-For example, only the elderly women are permitted to climb the mountains around the villages to fetch the stones containing iron ore, and the men must abstain from sexual activity during the iron smelting process if they want it to be successful.
-We will meet the traditional chiefs and discuss their role today.
+Further west, we will visit the region where the Bassar tribe resides.
+They inhabit large clay houses with conical roofs and hold the secrets of an ancient iron-making process, a blend of geology and alchemy.
+For instance, only the elder women are allowed to scale the mountains surrounding the villages to collect stones containing iron ore, and men must refrain from sexual activity during the iron smelting process if they want it to be successful.
+We will meet with traditional chiefs and discuss their roles today.

 Meals: breakfast, lunch, and dinner.

-Overnight stay at Hotel Kara or similar (all rooms have private bathrooms and air conditioning).
+Overnight stay at Hotel Kara or similar (all rooms have en-suite bathrooms and air conditioning).

 Day 7